-Component 1 Human Lifespan Development Internally assessed Component 2 Health and Social Care Services and Values Internally assessed Component 3 Health and Wellbeing Externally assessed
+Component 2 Health and Social Care Services and Values PSA - Internally assessed - externally moderated

+Component 3 Health and Wellbeing Externally assessed

 What will I learn?

 This course will provide you with a solid understanding of health and social care that will help you to make choices about your future study options and career choices.
 Through this course, you will gain important knowledge, understanding and skills that are the foundations for working in this area.
 This will include many of the skills that are used by health care professionals on a day-to-day basis, such as assessing people's health and wellbeing and designing individual care plans.
 You will also learn about the health care services and the importance of care values.
 You will also learn to develop your independent learning skills, communication skills, critical analysis and evaluation, decision-making and problem solving.